 Students who studied in the English language shall provide official confirmation.

 Students whose mother tongue is English are excluded from this obligation.

 The Medical Assessment form shall be filled in and confirmed by a general practitioner.
 The form shall not be older than 2 months.

-Note that the original Medical Assessment Form must be submitted no later than by the day of Enrollment (in September).
+Note that the original paper version of the Medical Assessment Form must be handed in no later than by the day of Enrollment (in September).

 6. Copy of your passport (only the page with your picture and personal data)

 7. List of Publications and other outcomes of scientific work (relevant for PhD applicants only)

 8. Certificate of Recognition of Previous Foreign Education (Nostrification)

 When filling in the online application, you will be asked to choose a method of recognition of your previous education:

 - A Document Deemed Automatically Equivalent Without Any Further Administrative Procedure = Certificates and Diplomas issued in Slovakia, Poland, Hungary, Germany, and Slovenia